CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

    - [ ] @leont - a minimal XS wrapper around libopenssl
    - @toddr - should we explore simpler options, like wrapping libcurl? or even calling `/usr/bin/curl`
       - @toddr - some license issues to be aware of (which is another argument to "Just use curl(1)")
- - no update since PTS
+ - Still no update since PTS
+ - We'll consider moving this item to a ticket the next time we discuss it.

 ### [Organization, Governance & Funding](https://github.com/orgs/CPAN-Security/projects/7/views/2)